dipanjan308/exact_enumeration_lattice_gas/README.md

 with increasing system size and the algorithm takes a lot of time to enumerate all such configurations.
 For example total number of configurations in 1-NN model of system size 4, 5, 6 and 8 are respectively 743, 25531, 2406862 and 213256442503.
 Data files obtained from the codes are also attached for both 1-NN and dimer lattice-gas models.

+Both algorithms are obtained from the book "Statistical Mechanics: Algorithms and computations" by Werner Krauth.